linuxdeepin/dde-control-center/docs/en_US/index.md

  ![0|changesource](png/changesource.png)

-#### Upgrade Applications and System
+### Upgrade Applications and System

 1. On Control Center panel, click on **System Information**.
-2. View the system and application upgrade details in the collapse box of "Update".
+2. View the system and application upgrade details in the collapsing box of "Update".
 3. Click on ![upgrade](icon/upgrade_icon.svg), the components of system and applications will be upgraded together.
 4. Hover the mouse pointer on the application to be upgraded, click on ![update](icon/update_icon.svg) to upgrade this application only.